 Largest personal injury verdict in Saint Charles County History

-Unfortunately this verdict came when Tim Gallagher was representing the defendant.
+Unfortunately, this verdict came when Tim was representing the defendant.
 Tim represented a local Fraternity at Southwest Missouri State University in a claim bought by a young lady who was a guest at their spring dance.
 Following the dance the young lady dove into the shallow end of a pool and sustained a catastrophic injury that left her a quadriplegic.
 She claimed that the members of the fraternity served her beer in violation of the National Fraternity’s policies.
 The jury agreed and awarded the plaintiff $7.65 Million in actual and punitive damages.
-Tim represented the local chapter of the fraternity through the appeal, and following a successful oral argument the case was settled for $200,000, which was the amount Tim offered before trial.
-Though the amount of the verdict was not collected, it is believed to be largest personal injury verdict in the history of Saint Charles County.
+Tim represented the local chapter of the fraternity through the appeal, and following a successful oral argument the case was settled for an amount that was offered before trial.
+Though the amount of the November 1995, verdict was not collected, it was at the time the largest personal injury verdict in the history of Saint Charles County.
+Case 11V019107721